<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=167161&amp;fmt=gif">

 3 Types of EIFS_2

 Lightweight panels typically have an aluminum or steel extrusion embedded into the EPS insulation board.
-These panels are coated with base coat and mesh, followed by an exterior finish that is customizable for your design.
-They do not include external framing or sheathing; they’ll need to be attached to a solid substrate, which makes them well suited for retrofit or renovation projects.
+These panels are coated with base coat and mesh, followed by the exterior finish of your choice.
+As they do not include external framing or sheathing, they attach to a solid substrate, making them well suited for retrofit and renovation projects.

-Lightweight panels are lighter than other EIFS panels, and weigh around two and a half to 3 pounds a square foot, depending on the reinforcing mesh and finish applied.
-At six by eight feet, the panels can weigh around 100 pounds each.
-Reinforcing channels are embedded, which provide strength and enhanced handling to the panel.
-Two crew members are generally able to move the panels around with no crane required for installation.
+These exterior panels are lighter than other EIFS panels, weighing around 2.5 to 3 lb/sq. ft., depending on the reinforcing mesh and finish applied.
+At 6 x 8 ft., the panels weigh around 100 lb. each, so two crew members can generally move the panels themselves with no crane required for installation.

 Prefabrication Process